ssfsx17/ffpnp/Jobs/JobDetails/Illusionist.md

 ### Illusion Magic T1

+Dye (10 MP) (utility) - Change the apparent color of an object, up to the size of a person.

 Prominence (28 MP) (multi) - Intellect * Level * 2 fire damage.
 Magic Defense is doubled against it.

+Sounds of Ghosts (10 MP) (utility) - Create soft sounds of any type you can imagine, no louder than a whisper.

 ### Illusion Magic T2

+Glamour (20 MP) (utility) - Change the appearance of a piece of equipment to something of the same equipment type.
+For example, making a zweihander look like a golden flamberge.

+Rewrite Page (20 MP) (utility) - Change the appearance of a paper, poster, or book cover.

 Tempest (28 MP) (multi) - Intellect * Level * 2 lightning damage.
 Magic Defense is doubled against it.

 ### Illusion Magic T3

+Facechange (40 MP) (utility) - Change the apparent face, colors, hair, birthmarks, tattoos, and other features of a person to that of a different person.

 Freezeblink (28 MP) (multi) - Intellect * Level * 2 ice damage.
 Magic Defense is doubled against it.

 ### Illusion Magic T4

+Room Rearrange (60 MP) (utility) - Change the appearance of a room and all furniture within it.

 Star Cross (28 MP) (multi) - Intellect * Level * 2 holy damage.
 Magic Defense is doubled against it.

 ### Illusion Magic T5

+Repose (50 MP) (multi) - Attempt to cause Sleep status at +50 Magic Accuracy.

+Revocalize (60 MP) (utility) - Change the sounds and accents of a person's voice.

 Stardust (28 MP) (multi) - Intellect * Level * 2 non-elemental damage.
 Magic Defense is doubled against it.